-Moreover, in zip code 94611, which includes Montclair and parts of the Oakland Hills, is home to just 9 percent of Oakland's total population but is the source of 18 percent of all contributors over \$100 from Oakland residents (400 donors per election on average).
-Sixty-four percent of residents in that zip code are white, and the median household income is almost double that of Oakland households overall.11
+Moreover, zip code 94611, which includes Montclair and parts of the Oakland Hills, is home to just 9 percent of Oakland's total population but is the source of 18 percent of all contributors over \$100 from Oakland residents (400 donors per election on average).
+Sixty-four percent of residents in that zip code are white, and the median household income is almost double that of Oakland households overall.12

-In contrast, the similarly sized zip code 94603, which includes East Oakland, is comprised of a population made up of 96 percent people of color and a household income that is below the median.
-Here, the donors accounted for less than 1 percent of all Oakland contributors of over \$100 (21 donors per election on average).
+In contrast, the similarly sized zip code 94603, which includes East Oakland, is comprised of a population made up of 96 percent people of color and households with a median income below that of Oakland overall.
+Here, the donors accounted for just 1 percent of all Oakland contributions of over \$100 (21 donors per election on average).
 All told, zip code 94611 contributed 18 times the amount to City candidates as zip code 94603 did in the last three elections.